By Dr. Ritu Krishnatreye, BHMS

 Like caffeine, alcohol is a diuretic.
 Therefore, an excessive intake of alcoholic beverages tends to dehydrate the body rather than hydrate it.

-Once again, limiting alcohol consumption is advised, or it also may be balanced out by consuming extra water to help and show how to prevent the risk of dehydration.
+Once again, limiting alcohol consumption is advised, or it also may be balanced out by consuming extra water to prevent the risk of dehydration.

 When trying to avoid dehydration caused by an excess loss of body fluids, don’t just drink water, but drink fluids that contain electrolytes.

 Vegetable and fruit juices can help, or there are numerous sports electrolyte drinks on the market that do at least a marginal job of helping to replace electrolytes.

 Here is a formula for a more complete sports drink, one that includes a whole host of electrolytes and not just one or two.